-We have attached the video explanation also at the bottom of this post.
+We have attached the video explanation at the bottom of this post.

-In this tutorial, we will be using the concepts which have been explained already in the below-given tutorials.
+In this tutorial, we will be using the concepts that have been explained already in the tutorial.
 So I would request you to go through those tutorials first if you are not familiar with those topics.

 - STM32F767Zi Nucleo (You can use any STM32 boards.
 But use the addresses based on your controller).

 - LED (If you don’t have onboard LED)

 Before designing the bootloader, If you know what happens when you press the reset button in the microcontroller, that will be helpful for you to understand better.